b-dubz79/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [ ] What problem does the context API help solve? - it helps avoid "prop drilling".
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions:  actions tell the reducer how to update state.
+Reducers:  based on the specific case, the reducer updates the store with a new object.
+Store:  this is where the global state is stored.
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application state is a global state that can be passed down to children.
+Component state is specific to the component in which it was created (but can also be passed down).
+A Form is a good example of when to use Component state because the rest of the App doesn't need to access the form state.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Thunk is a middleware software that intercepts the dispatch and allows action creators to return a function.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+Context.
+I like visually wrapping the compents with the info that i need.
+Helps me see what has access to what.
+Also i like not having to deal with the mapStateToProps shenanigans.

 ## Project Set Up